Slides from my talk at EdUI Conf: Humans Not Zombies: Identity-Based Content Strategy for More Engaging Websites

 Example of page level content strategy spreadsheet (Excel doc)

-Mostly resources for teaching and conferences now.
-My trauma-informed resources post is at my Birdcall website.
+Mostly resources for teaching and conferences now!

 Slides from my talk at EdUI Conf: Humans Not Zombies: Identity-Based Content Strategy for More Engaging Websites